HackListX/HackListX.github.io/index.md

 ## HackListX

-This is a list of Information Security-related streams.
+This is a list of Hacking Streamers derived from the original Hacklists [here](https://docs.google.com/document/d/1A75GwKln1aQDO7jn3w8HSh_bNC978bXtuJhkIX_fv5A/edit?usp=sharing) and [here](https://docs.google.com/spreadsheets/d/1gE4Z94ZoihunPdPDvXQ9kwOL-YbRqtou4yQj7686gXI/edit?usp=sharing).
+While I continue to maintain those, there is a collaborative version [here](https://infosecstreams.github.io/) that motivated me to create this version while and learn new skills.

 Please contribute missing streams or errors in [this Discord](https://discord.gg/C9k5tJYHcr).
-The Original Hacklists are still maintained and can be found as a Google Doc [here](https://docs.google.com/document/d/1A75GwKln1aQDO7jn3w8HSh_bNC978bXtuJhkIX_fv5A/edit?usp=sharing) or a Google Sheet [here](https://docs.google.com/spreadsheets/d/1gE4Z94ZoihunPdPDvXQ9kwOL-YbRqtou4yQj7686gXI/edit?usp=sharing).
-There is a collaborative version of this [here](https://infosecstreams.github.io/) that motivated me to create this version while and learn new skills.

 ## Streamers